FuzzyKittens/holiday-hack-challenge-2023/objectives/certificate-sshenanigans.md

 └──────────────────────────────────────────────────────────────┘
 ```

-By simply entering 'ctrl-c, I was able to exit into the terminal.
+By simply entering <kbd>Ctrl</kbd>-<kbd>c</kbd>, I was able to exit into the terminal.
 Once here, I dug around a bit using the usual survey commands to see whether I could (or even needed to) escalate privs.
 One of the interesting files I came across was in the auth_principals folder of the ssh directory:

 ```console
 monitor@ssh-server-vm:/$ cd /etc/ssh/